 Please feel free to provide a short bio about yourself or the work of your organization (no more than 3 paragraphs)

-Thomas E. Hill is a professional peacebuilding practitioner with nine years experience focusing on Iraq as the locus of his activities.
+Thomas E. Hill is a professional peacebuilding practitioner with 15 years experience focusing on Iraq as the locus of his activities.
 He has designed, developed, conducted and managed conflict resolution education interventions, including research initiatives, training workshops with community leaders in Iraq and consultations with political figures.
 He is dedicated to supporting the development of strategies for transforming conflict into a constructive force and to reducing the human cost of war.

 Please indicate if you're joining PCDN as an individual or organization (please mark the appropriate category)